ruhi96/noteapp/DEPLOY_CHECKLIST.md

 ### 4. Verify All Environment Variables Are Set

-Make sure you have ALL 9 variables set in Render:
+Make sure you have ALL 6 variables set in Render (we only need 3 Firebase frontend variables for Auth):

 #### ✅ Supabase (2 variables)
 - [ ] `SUPABASE_URL`